Stefanidze-Dev/MineRCON/README.md

 ### Important
 Do not try to use Login while the connection is active, make sure you properly closed it.

-Errors are mostly handeled within but some (Mostly NullReference) need to be handled is your application.
+Errors are mostly handeled within but some (Mostly NullReference) need to be handled in your application.

 The library can support multiple servers at once, just create a separate instance of RconConnection